Akirix/ts-convict/README.md

 MyProject
-├── src                  // place of your TypeScript code │   ├── schema           // place where your config entities will go │   │   └── MyConfig.ts  // sample entity
+├── src                  // place of your TypeScript code │   ├── schema           // place where your config entities will go │   │   ├── MyConfig.ts  // sample entity
+│   │   └── SubConfig.ts // a nested entity
 │   ├── types.d.ts       // place to put your interfaces
 │   └── index.ts         // start point of your application
 ├── .gitignore           // standard gitignore file